iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 > Keeps crashing every minute and a half so I can't use it at all.<br> :date: __2021-05-26 13:53:53__

-> Works perfectly on an iPhone, pretty terrible on a Samsung galaxy.<br> :date: __2021-05-12 03:34:32__

-> It's great it tells you what to do but not so great you can't play music in the background, even with the options it gives you, it stops when the speaker starts talking.<br> :date: __2021-05-01 15:42:44__

-> The instructors talk far too much.
-It's not a podcast.<br> :date: __2021-04-30 18:14:37__

 #### 2-star reviews